sushantPatrikar/Amazon-Flipkart-Price-Comparison-Engine/README.md

 </div>
 <h1 align="center">Amazon-Flipkart Price Comparison Engine</h1>
 <hr>
-Compares price of the product entered by an user from e-commerce sites Amazon and Flipkart
+<h4 align="center">Compares price of the product entered by an user from e-commerce sites Amazon and Flipkart.</h4>

 ## How to use
 After running this program a window is popped up which asks user to enter the product